mmartinezluis/hotel-booking/README.md

 * Users can find hotel reservations by location, checkin date, checkout date, and number of guests.
 (Achieved: May 18)
 * Users can see the list of cities where they have reservations.
 * Users can select a city to see the list of hotels that include booked reservations.
 * Users can select a hotel to see the hotel's description and their booked reservations at that hotel.
+* For a given booked hotel, users can see their upcoming and/or previous reservations.
 (Achieved: May 22)

 ## Getting Started
 To get started with the app, make sure you have Rails and Git installed on your machine.
 Clone the repo to your local machine: